Neville Hill TMD: History

 In 1899 the locomotive shed at Holbeck was found not to have sufficient capacity for the number of locomotives using it, so an additional depot was constructed at Neville Hill by the North Eastern Railway at a cost of £132,971, with the facility being extended in 1904.

 Sometime during the 1950s the four-roundhouse shed was reduced by half and given a new frontage.

 A DMU shed is believed to have been added in 1958 along with servicing facilities for diesels although main line locomotives such as Class 45s were still being stabled outside the old brick-built steam shed in 1961.
 D2000 series 0-6-0 diesel shunters were the first diesel locos allocated to Neville Hill, probably about that time; the quartet in 1961 comprised D2242-4/6.

 At the formation of British Railways in 1948 the depot code was 50B, under York (50A).
 In 1959 it was transferred to the Leeds District under Holbeck (55A) and re-coded 55H.
 After 1973 the depot code became NL.

 A completely new set of buildings were opened in 1969 to cater for diesel locomotives, DMUs, and coaching stock.
 This included a new carriage cleaning plant, an 800 foot inspection pit and a repair shed.
 At this time the main use of the depot was for DMUs and carriages, but by 1980 Neville Hill was maintaining HSTs and Class 08 shunters.
 The allocation at this time reflected the changes going on in British Rail with a move from loco-hauled coaching stock to fixed formation HSTs, so that the allocation of locomotives in 1977 was just 4 Class 08 shunters while the larger locomotives were located on the south side of Leeds at Holbeck shed, but by 1985 all nine of the shunters for the Leeds area were allocated to Neville Hill along with 55 HST power cars.

 In 1987, the depot had an allocation of Class 08 shunters.
 Classes 101, 108, 110, 111, 141, 142, 144 and 150 DMUs and High Speed Trains were also allocated.

 The line from Leeds City station to Neville Hill depot was electrified in the early 1990s as a corollary to the East Coast Main Line electrification project.
 The electrification was energised in March 1993.

-On the evening of the 13th November 2019, an empty LNER Class 800 collided with the rear of an empty LNER InterCity 125 set.
+On the evening of 13 November 2019, an empty LNER Class 800 collided with the rear of an empty LNER InterCity 125 set.
 No one was injured but significant damage was done to the 800 and the rear Class 43 power car.